 You can read my full review on the SIG 365 XL, here or watch the video above.
 Also please subscribe to my YouTube channel after you watch.

-To my knowledge, there hasn’t been a gun in recent history that has received as much holster support than this gun has.
+To my knowledge, there hasn’t been a gun in recent history that has received as much holster support as this gun has.
 You can read our article showing you several of the holsters I use for my 365 XL, here.

 Springfield Armory Hellcat —